Tackle the HR issues plaguing you this Halloween with this helpful guide.

 Hair-Raising Retention Rates

 Employees are the lifeblood of your company, and if you lose them, you’re likely to be starved for talent.
 Retaining the people you have is an issue that can drain even the most seasoned HR vet.
-So, how do you mesmerize your key employees to stay?
+So, how do you entice your key employees to stay?
 A single tactic isn’t going to be the nail in the retention coffin, rather, go with a multi-pronged approach.

 For example, every year you should review your benefits and salary package to ensure you are staying up to date with the market and with your competitors.
 You should also consider offering more fringe benefits like a flexible work schedule so that if employees prefer to spend their nights working and their days sleeping, for whatever reason, you can accommodate.